-The TRLS 3001: Transfer Launch Seminar is designed to provide undergraduate transfer students with the opportunity in their first semester at UGA to build meaningful connections with faculty as they explore academic topics in a small class environment.
+UGA’s new Transfer Launch Seminar (TRLS 3001) is a one-credit, small-group seminar designed to support undergraduate transfer students in their first semester at UGA.
+These seminars Teacher in front of the classroomprovide undergraduate transfer students with the opportunity to build meaningful connections with faculty right away as they explore academic topics in a small class environment.
 Students will also be introduced to university mission, policies, and procedures, and will have the opportunity to explore the range of academic culture, events, and services available at the University.

-The TRLS 3001 seminar is further tailored to the unique needs of undergraduate transfer students, allowing them to deepen their academic skills, engage in targeted study of a disciplinary topic, and foster connections that promote their academic and post-graduate success.
+The seminar is further tailored to the unique needs of undergraduate transfer students, allowing them to deepen their academic skills, engage in targeted study of a disciplinary topic, and foster connections that promote their academic and post-graduate success.
 Because transfer students have already made progress on their degree path before enrolling at UGA, they will be encouraged to select seminar topics that complement their selected program of study.
+Through TRLS 3001, transfer students will engage with fellow transfer students who share similar academic interests.
+Additionally, students will learn about opportunities related to their majors such as internships, career preparation, activities, and experiential learning opportunities.

 • Academic and professional success strategies (e.g., study and time management strategies, note-taking and test preparation skills, overcoming imposter syndrome, and developing a growth mindset),